Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 3. **Diaspora mandates HTTPS**, as it uses OAuth2 flows to connect to apps.
 You can get a free SSL certificate from <a href="http://www.startssl.com/" target="_blank">StartSSL</a>.
 You'll need to reference the certificate you get from StartSSL in your NGINX/Apache configuration file.

 **Note** While you can certainly get up and running with your own pod by using a self-signed SSL certificate, your pod may not be able to communicate with all other pods.
 It is therefore recommended that you use a certificate issued from a trusted Certificate Authority.
+Unfortunately, this also means that CaCert certificates won't work.
+They are not (yet) part of most certificate bundles.

 ## Preparing your system